Proposals for New Undergraduate Programs

 The AVPA’s office reviews and compares the appropriateness of proposed programs with the University’s strategic directions and Strategic Mandate Agreement.
 With the Provost, the AVPA’s office ensures adequate academic structures are available within the sponsoring college to support the proposed program.
 This review is achieved through direct discussions with the AVPA and the submission of a draft version of the New Program Proposal Brief.
-The office consults with the Dean and Associate Dean, Academic, of the Sponsoring College, the Provost and with other members of the Provost’s team including the AVP (IAR), Registrar, and Associate Registrar, Admission Services.
+The office consults with the Dean and Associate Dean, Academic, of the Sponsoring College, the Provost and with other members of the Provost’s team including the AVP (IRP), Registrar, and Associate Registrar, Admission Services.

 In preparing these documents, close attention should be paid to MCU’s University Program Approval Submission Guidelines and the Ministry of Colleges and Universities (MCU) Program Approval Submission Template.

 During review of the proposal with the Director, Academic Programs and Policy, the program sponsors should be prepared to discuss all of the required fields outlined in the New Program Proposal Brief and MCU's University Program Approvals Document.

 Note: Questions about the fields and requirements of the MCU submission documents should be addressed with the Director, Academic Programs and Policy.